SupremeDevice/tvbrosbox/README.md

 3. External USB is not very stable either as the pi restarts if a USB device is connected
 4. The original author didn't bother discussing making the OS read only
 5. If I were to make this again, probably combine what I learned from the 2.8 and 7 inch.
 Probably make the 2.8 inch longer as adding external USB and HDMI makes it harder to stay closed and it's very brittle, so maybe additional support for the hdmi and usb are needed.
 I will also add an hdmi switch to make things easier.
+6. 2.8 inch 3d print should have wider holes for the knob and power button.
+I ended up not putting the knob on the volume and power switch since the normal potentiometer doesn't fit and the print was too tight and iffy after filing sanding.

 A modified version of the Simpsons TV with the following modifications: